Supergene: Phenotypes encoded by supergenes

 Supergenes have cis-effects due to multiple loci (which may be within a gene, or within a single gene's regulatory region), and tight linkage.
 They are classically polymorphic, whereby different supergene variants code for different phenotypes.

 Classic supergenes include many sex chromosomes, the Primula heterostyly locus, which controls "pin" and "thrum" types, and the locus controlling Batesian mimetic polymorphism in Papilio memnon butterflies.
-Recently discovered supergenes are responsible complex phenotypes including color-morphs in the white-throated sparrow.
+Recently discovered supergenes are responsible for complex phenotypes including color-morphs in the white-throated sparrow.

 Primula supergene.
 Pin and thrum morphs of Primula have effects on genetic compatibility (pin style x thrum pollen, or thrum style x pin pollen matings are successful, while pin x pin, and thrum x thrum matings are rarely successful due to pollen-style incompatibility), and have different style length, anther height in the corolla tube, pollen size, and papilla size on the stigma.
 Each of these effects is controlled by a different locus in the same supergene, but recombinants are occasionally found with traits combining those of "pin" and "thrum" morphs.